Rabbitohs win historic first NRL Grand Final in 43 years: GLORY GLORY TO SOUTH SYDNEY!

 One of the most historic Grand Finals in history saw the Canterbury-Bankstown Bulldogs square off against one of the NRL’s foundation clubs, the South Sydney Rabbitohs.
 Souths, competing in their first Grand Final for 43 years, have progressed massively under current owner and Hollywood megastar Russell Crowe.
 After two successive years of semi-final heartbreak and an oppressive history that has hung over their heads, they finally broke the drought.

 However, the Doggies were not just there to make up the numbers.
 Led by notorious Englishman and all round hard man James Graham, the Doggies made sure that the Bunnies would not simply hop away with the title.
-A cagey first half punctuated with a solitary try from a piece of genius blindside running by miniature Bunnies half back Luke Keary saw young rookie winger Alex Johnston cror0_0_4956_3304_w1200_h678_fmaxss in the corner, taking his season tally to 21 tries in just 18 games!
+A cagey first half punctuated with a solitary try from a piece of genius blindside running by miniature Bunnies half back Luke Keary saw young rookie winger Alex Johnston cross in the corner, taking his season tally to 21 tries in just 18 games!

 6-0 at half time and the Doggies were lucky to be in the game.
 Yet, the one thing the boys from Bankstown have been this season is gritty.
 Never ones to back down, and with a stubborn forward pack containing some of the NRL’s great hard men, many still felt they were still in the game.